Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ## FMN Booting

 Once the FMNs have been added to the CSM, proceed to boot the FMN nodes (using iPXE boot commands) with the FMN bare-metal base image.
-[See]
-(../../operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md#boot-ncn)
+[See](../node_management/Add_Remove_Replace_NCNs/Boot_NCN.md#boot-ncn)

 ## FMN Post Boot